-Shield fixtures ensure that the artificial light from that particular source is shining directly down.
+Shielded fixtures ensure that the artificial light from that particular source is shining directly down.
 For a certain larger lamp, having the light shine directly down optimizes the purpose of the light and also reduces light trespass.
-This concept, formally referred to as shielding, directs all light towards the ground to revert any spill into the sky.
-Many floodlights, PAR lights, and decorative light fixtures are unfortunately unshielded.
+This concept, formally referred to as ‘shielding’, directs all light towards the ground to revert any spill into the sky.
+Many floodlights, PAR lights, and decorative light fixtures are sadly unshielded.
 In order to qualify as a shielded fixture, the fixture itself must redirect light so that no light is emitted above the lamp, only below.
 In high traffic areas, proper shielding also reduces glare to drivers and increases pedestrian safety.

 Another big dark sky offender is up-lighting, such as landscape lighting.
 By nature of the design, these types of lighting fortunately cannot be shielded, and are a large contributor to light pollution.
 Depending on focus and the intensity of the lights, many forms of landscape lighting can actually dry out trees and plants by the heat they emit, especially on leaves.
 Even more importantly, plants have internal growth patterns that function based off of light levels.
 Similar to if humans were in a light filled room 24/7, if trees and plants are constantly in the light, they never know when to sleep.
 This prevents plants from developing naturally.

 A good place to begin change is right at home.
 After you got a good grip on good outdoor lighting techniques, you can take it up to another notch and help decrease light pollution in your community.
 Contact your power or utility company and make sure they are using shielded street lights, as well as making sure the street lights have sensors.
 There’s no reason for street lights to be on at full all night, when they could have a native state of 50% intensity, and bump to full when they sense motion around them.